 Barraquito Recipe – Spanish Special

-The Barraquito is a vibrant, layered coffee drink from the Canary Islands, especially beloved in Tenerife.
-This indulgent beverage combines espresso, sweetened condensed milk, Licor 43 (a Spanish vanilla-citrus liqueur), and steamed milk, topped with a sprinkle of cinnamon and lemon zest.
-It’s not just a coffee—it’s an experience.
-Visually stunning and rich in flavor, Barraquito is perfect as an afternoon pick-me-up or a sweet ending to a meal.
+Barraquito Coffee is a beloved Spanish specialty originating from the Canary Islands, particularly Tenerife.
+This indulgent beverage combines layers of bold espresso, sweetened condensed milk, Licor 43 (a Spanish vanilla-citrus liqueur), and steamed milk, topped with a sprinkle of cinnamon and a zest of lemon.
+Its visually stunning presentation and rich, aromatic flavor make it a perfect afternoon pick-me-up or a sweet ending to a meal.
+Whether enjoyed at a local café in the Canary Islands or recreated at home, Barraquito Coffee offers a unique and delightful coffee experience.

 • Prep Time5 min